KrauseFx/krausefx.com/_posts/2022-06-10-ios-privacy-instagram-and-facebook-can-track-anything-you-do-on-any-website-in-their-in-app-browser.md

 ## FAQs for non-tech readers

-- **Can Facebook/Instagram read everything I do online?** No!
-Meta is only able to read and watch your online activities when you open a link or ad from within their apps.
+- **Can Instagram/Facebook read everything I do online?** No!
+Instagram is only able to read and watch your online activities when you open a link or ad from within their apps.
 - **Does Facebook actually steal my passwords, address and credit card numbers?** No!
-I didn't prove the exact data Meta is tracking, but wanted to showcase the kind of data they *could* get without you knowing.
+I didn't prove the exact data Instagram is tracking, but wanted to showcase the kind of data they *could* get without you knowing.
 As shown in the past, if it's possible for a company to get access to data for free, without asking the user for permission, [they will track it](https://twitter.com/steipete/status/1025024813889478656?lang=en).
 - **How can I protect myself?** For full details [scroll down to the end of the article](#how-to-protect-yourself-as-a-user).
-Summary: Whenever you open a link from within one of Meta's apps, make sure to click the dots in the corner to open the page in Safari instead.
+Summary: Whenever you open a link from Instagram (or Facebook or Messenger), make sure to click the dots in the corner to open the page in Safari instead.
-- **Is Meta doing this on purpose?** I can't say how the decisions were made internally.
+- **Is Instagram doing this on purpose?** I can't say how the decisions were made internally.
 All I can say is that building your own in-app browser takes a non-trivial time to program and maintain, significantly more than just using the privacy and user-friendly alternative that's already been built into the iPhone for the past 7 years.

 ---